fluxninja/aperture/docs/content/aperture-for-infra/agent/kubernetes/operator/sidecar.md

             secretKeyRef:
               name: aperture-agent-apikey
               key: apiKey
-            value: AGENT_API_KEY
+            value: "AGENT_API_KEY"
       ```

       Replace `ORGANIZATION_NAME` with the Aperture Cloud organization name and
       `AGENT_API_KEY` with the API key linked to the project.
 Navigate to the
       **`Aperture`** tab in the sidebar menu and then select
-      **`Aperture Agent Keys`** in the top bar.
-From there, you can either copy
+      **`Agent API Keys`** in the top bar.
+From there, you can either copy the
-      the existing key or create a new one by clicking on
+      existing key or create a new one by clicking on
       **`Create Agent API Key`**.

       :::note